raspberrypilearning/slug/en/step_5.md

 --- /hint ---

 --- hint ---
-Here is how you code might look, but there are lots of different ways you could successfully write this section:
+Here is how your code might look, but there are lots of different ways you could successfully write this section:

 ```python
 # Move along the column